JOSM/josm-plugins/mapillary/INSTALL.md

 ```
 (look for the results in the directory `build/reports`)

-And finally if you have JOSM installed on your machine, you can execute the following to build the plugin from source,
+And finally, you can execute the following to build the plugin from source, and run the latest JOSM with the Mapillary plugin already loaded.
-installs it for you in JOSM and then even starts JOSM with the plugin loaded:
+This works regardless if you have JOSM installed, or which version of it.
+Any already present JOSM-installation stays untouched by the following command.
 ```shell
 ./gradlew runJosm
 ```